 def

 An application can have multiple input and output files passed to it as arguments, but has at most one standard input and one standard output.
 Whether an application processes’s standard input or output may depend on the arguments passed to the application.
 For example, cat processes standard input only if no file names are passed as arguments to it.
 An application, of course, may process no file or standard input, and no file or standard output.

-cat and Standard Input/Output Post-Quiz

 Output Redirection